 The Company expects that its current capital resources will not be sufficient to carry out its exploration and evaluation plans and operations through its next fiscal year.
-The Company is planning to use equity financing to support ongoing operations; however there is no assurance that additional funding and/or suitable joint venture agreements will be obtained.
+The Company is planning to use equity financing to support ongoing operations; however there is no assurance that additional funding will be obtained.